Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 When to get a personal loan

 Ideally, a personal loan should help you save money or even increase your wealth.
-The most common way to use a personal loan is to consolidate debt or invest in a home improvement.
+The most common ways to use a personal loan are to consolidate debt or invest in home improvements.

-A personal loan’s low, fixed rates make it great for minor home improvements, such as renovating a bathroom, that can increase your home’s equity by inflating its value.
+A personal loan’s low rates also make it great for home improvements, such as renovating a bathroom or putting on a new roof.
+And fixing up your house can help it increase in value and grow your equity in it.

 How to get a lower rate on your personal loan